 If you have a relationship with a lender, bank or credit union, find out what interest rate or customer discount you might qualify for.
 Often, lenders will work with existing customers to give them a better deal than they might otherwise get at another place.

-Mortgage rates are risin, so you should pay attention to the Fed and the economy and make sure to shop around so you get a rate that suits your budget and goals.
-As the Fed raises rates, mortgage interest on the market is only likely to push higher
+Mortgage rates are on a rising track, so you should pay attention to the Fed and the economy and make sure to shop around so you get a rate that suits your budget and goals.